SFU-Archives/email-archiving/transfer-procedures/account-owners/s2-sfu-accounts.md

 **Steps**

 <img align="right" width="250" src="../../images/permissions-inbox.png">

-2.2.1 Right-click the `Inbox` folder and from the popup menu select `Permissions…`
+2.2.1 Right-click the `Inbox` folder and from the popup menu select `Permissions`

 <br clear="both">
 <p></p>

 <img align="right" width="250" src="../../images/permissions-inbox.png">

 2.2.2 A new dialog box appears, `Permissions for the Inbox folder`.
 - Click the `+` button to add a new permission.